 Inequality (23) restricts the variation in the randomness in futures at the end of stage 2.
-It implies that having the entire budget invested in futures in stage 2 at point (w{τ} , m_L) does not violate the VaR constraint (10).
-Note that at point (w{τ} , m_L), the risk-neutral distributor would keep all futures, and purchase additional futures if the budget allows.
+It implies that having the entire budget invested in futures in stage 2 at point (w{τ}, m{L}) does not violate the VaR constraint (10).
+Note that at point (w{τ}, m{I}) , the risk-neutral distributor would keep all futures and purchase additional futures if the budget allows.
 Inequality (23) is a rather mild condition.
-Recall (13), which says the VaR constraint is not violated if the distributor uses the entire budget to purchase bottles at the beginning of stage 1 (a condition supported by observed practice), i.e., $-z{b\alpha} < \beta/B - [1 - b_3(m_L)] < \beta/B$.
+Recall (13), which says the VaR constraint is not violated if the distributor uses the entire budget to purchase bottles at the beginning of stage 1 (a condition supported by observed practice); i.e., $-z{b\alpha} <$ $\beta/B - [1 - b_3(m_L)] < \beta/B$.
 A comparison of (23) with (13) shows that our model allows for greater uncertainty in the randomness in futures prices than that in bottle prices.
-Unlike (13), inequality (23) does not mean that investing the entire budget in futures in stage 1 under (23) may violate the VaR constraint (16) at (w{H} , m{τ}) and (w{H} , m{L}).
+Unlike (13), inequality (23) does not mean that investing the entire budget in futures in stage 1 would not violate the VaR constraint (16).
+Rather, investing the entire budget in futures in stage 1 under (23) may violate the VaR constraint (16) at (w_H, m_τ) and (w_H, m_L) .

 Inequality (24) is used as a condition in characterizing the optimal solution.
-It compares the ratio of marginal returns from bottles to futures with the ratio of worst loss from bottles at α -fractile (i.e., $1 - b_3(m_L) - z{b\alpha}$) to futures $(1 - f_2(w_H, m_L))$ because the distributor can liquidate futures at the worst weather and market realization (w_H , m_L).
+It compares the ratio of marginal returns from bottles to futures with the ratio of worst loss from bottles at α -fractile (i.e., $1 - b_3(m_L) - z{b\alpha}$) to futures $(1 - f_2(w_H, m_L))$, because the distributor can liquidate futures at the worst weather and market realization (w_H , m_L).
 When (24) holds, the firm prefers futures more than bottles even at the worst realizations of weather and market random variables; when the opposite of (24) holds, the firm prefers bottles over futures.